Coping by Avoidance

 By giving-up, we conserve mental energy, relieving anxiety; defeat is deceivingly soothing.
 Quitting and moving on is not always wrong, sometimes we need space to heal, instead of working at a failed cause until we collapse.
 But quitting has a cost.
 We trade relief for accomplishment.

 Stress is good; too much stress is bad according to the Diathesis stress model.

 Improved futures require we perform with moderate stress.
 When we realize the connection between stress and achievements, the knowledge bolsters our resolve to march forward into the shadowy unknowns, maintaining composure when the pressure ignites fear and the still doing what we must do.

 We must scrutinize the impulse to escape roughness.
 These pulsing desires can be destructive.
 Whether we simply give up, shoot up, or run away, we default to devastating habits that promise a life of pain.
 Choices made unconsciously through impulsive reaction must be reevaluated for effectiveness, examining the short and long-term costs of escape.

-Many of us have unhealthy reactions to stress that impede our growth—we just don’t know it.
+Many of us have some unhealthy reactions to stress that impede our growth—we just don’t know it.
 We must dodge the ego and accept responsibility, honestly examining past choices, unveiling the nasty patterns.
 Sadly, without insight, we will continue to flee opportunity to avoid stress, never achieving our intentions.

 Managing stress is a skill, requiring more than grappling with pain by powering through it.
 We use tools to assist, soothing anxiety and giving hope.
 The tools shouldn’t be a surprise—meditation, exercise, healthy eating, rest and supportive friends.
 As we mindfully examine our lives, discovering avoidance and learn better skills to address the stress, we will seize more opportunities.